merziy/udemy/colt-steele-web-dev/README.md

 ### JavaScript

 HTML/CSS/JS are the three languages that a web browser can understand.
 It is a programming language and can manipulate HTML and CSS elements.
 Fundamental Primitive types include Number, String, Boolean, Null, and Undefined.
 Variables are labels for values.
+Methods, Data Structures (Arrays, Object Literals,) functions, logic, ES6 syntax, the DOM, manipulating HTML/CSS with JavaScript,